aditi-dsi/blackwell/README.md

 Contributions are always welcome!.
 You may contribute to Blackwell in the form of feedback and suggestions..🤍.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See LICENSE.txt for more details.